Delta buys Virgin Atlantic stake to boost London access

 The airlines said they would file an application with the U.S. Department of Transportation and said the deal would also need to be reviewed by antitrust officials at the U.S. Department of Justice and the European Union's competition regulator.

 Simpson Thacher & Bartlett was Virgin Atlantic's U.S. antitrust counsel on the agreement and Singapore was advised by Deutsche Bank.
-Delta was advised by Goldman Sachs.
-(Reporting by Rhys Jones in London and Karen Jacobs in Atlanta; Additional reporting by Soyoung Kim and Alwyn Scott in New York; Editing by Ben Berkowitz, Kate Holton, Nick Zieminski, Tim Dobbyn, Kenneth Barry and Leslie Adler)
+Delta was advised by Goldman Sachs. ($1 = 0.6221 British pounds)